 Beyond documents about the history of deaf education in various countries, a variety of linguistic studies contribute to our knowledge of sign language families, including the Old LSF family.
 Anderson and Peterson (1980) applied the comparative method to European sign languages.
-We do not have access to that work; however, Power et al. (2020) report them as finding evidence for two families: South-West European (consisting of three main branches: French, Polish, and Spanish lineages) and North-West European (consisting of British, German, and Swedish lineages).
+We do not have access to that work; however, Power et al. (2020) report them as finding evidence for two families: South-West European (consisting of three main branches: French-, Polish- and Spanish lineages) and North-West European (consisting of British-, German- and Swedish lineages).

-Napoli and colleagues (2011) examined direction of path movement in the sign languages of America, France, Italy, Australia, and the United Kingdom to try to use phonetic information to confirm deaf-education evidence that the first three are in one family and the other two, in another.
+Napoli et al. (2011) examined direction of path movement in the sign languages of the United States, France, Italy, Australia and the United Kingdom to try to use phonetic information to confirm deaf-education evidence that the first three are in one family and the other two in another.
 Their corpora were entire dictionaries, and their findings confirmed the memberships of the two families.
 They then applied their method to studying a sixth language proposed to be in the Old LSF family, for which the historical evidence regarding deaf education was more controversial: Nicaraguan Sign Language.
 Their results cast doubt on that proposal.

-Power and colleagues (2020) compared manual alphabets across many sign languages using a neighbor-net based on simple (Hamming) pairwise distances, calculated from the standard-coded CogID binary matrix – to arrive at a set of members in what they call the French group, with important differences from Wittmann (1991), and from the claims of Anderson and Peterson (1980).
+Power et al. (2020) compared manual alphabets across many sign languages using a neighbor-net based on simple (Hamming) pairwise distances calculated from the standard-coded CogID binary matrix to arrive at a set of members in what they call the French group, with important differences from Wittmann (1991) and Anderson and Peterson (1980).
 First, they find a Spanish group distinct from the French group.
 Second, they argue that, while an Austrian-origin group of sign languages have manual alphabets that initially make them appear to be in the French-origin group (with the exception of Iceland), that fact is due to early but minimal contact.
 Thus, the Austrian group is not a member of the French group.
-Third, their net includes two more languages in STS -- Greek SL and Finnish SL – as well as others not in STS.
+Third, their net includes two more languages in STS – Greek SL and Finnish SL – as well as others not in STS.
 They offer extensive discussion of both the dispersal of Old LSF from the late sixteenth to the late nineteenth century in support of their findings.

 4.2 Nonarbitrariness

 When comparing lexical items, one must first check for nonarbitrariness.
-Members of the same family might well choose different nonarbitrary ways to present sense, and thus confound the issue of finding cognates.
+Languages belonging to the same family might well choose different nonarbitrary ways to present meanings, and thus confound the issue of finding cognates.
 We first show an instance in which nonarbitrariness shows sign are not cognates.
 We temper that with another instance in which movement is similar, but, in light of nonarbitrariness, we conclude the signs are most likely not cognates, which we then confirm by checking with an Old LSF dictionary.

-First, consider cook (Figure 1) from ASL, LIS, and LSF.
+First, consider cook in ASL, LIS and LSF (Figure 1).
 Though the development of ASL is complex (Tabak 2006), it is clear that ASL and LSF share a common ancestor.
 Shaw and Delaporte (2011, 2015) demonstrate how individual lexical items in ASL came from Old LSF.
-For the history of LIS as influenced by LSF, see Radutzky (1992), Corazza (1994), Pinna and colleagues (1994).
-The initial school for the deaf in Rome emphasized lip-reading, which Italian lends itself to readily (Volterra & Bates 1989) and which may account for the prevalence of mouthing today (Ajello et al 1997; Roccaforte 2018), although mouthing is not a core component of the grammar (Giustolisi et al. 2017).
+For the history of LIS as influenced by LSF, see Radutzky (1992), Corazza (1994), Pinna et al. (1994).
+The initial school for the deaf in Rome emphasized lip-reading, which spoken Italian lends itself to readily (Volterra & Bates 1989) and which may account for the prevalence of mouthing today (Ajello et al 1997; Roccaforte 2018), although mouthing is not a core component of the grammar (Giustolisi et al. 2017).